19hours/sg-statutes/Acts/Income Tax Act.md

 (b) subject to subsections (2C) and (2D) and such conditions as may be prescribed by regulations —

-(i) the interest derived by any person from any qualifying project debt securities issued during the period from 1st November 2006 to 31st December 2011;
+(i) the interest derived by any person from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017;

+[22/2011 wef 01/01/2012]

 [34/2008 wef 16/12/2008]

-(ii) the discount, prepayment fee, redemption premium and break cost derived by any person from any qualifying project debt securities issued during the period from 15th February 2007 to 31st December 2011; and
+(ii) the discount, prepayment fee, redemption premium and break cost derived by any person from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017; and

+[22/2011 wef 01/01/2012]

 [34/2008 wef 16/12/2008]